companieshouse/sic-code-web/README.md

 - [Homebrew](https://formulae.brew.sh/formula/node)

 Node version manager allows you to install multiple versions side by side on the host machine.

+You will need:

+- Node 16 or higher
+- NPM 8 or higher

 Once you have that installed, you will need to install the dependencies (locally) and [GulpJS](https://gulpjs.com) (globally).
 This task runner is used to compile the [Sass](https://sass-lang.com) used in the GovUK Frontend.